MaximeMRF/v7-docs/content/start/tutorial/hypermedia/authorization.md

 ::::steps
 :::step{title="Create the update validator"}

 We'll add a validator for updating posts.
 Since we already have a `validators/post.ts` file for creating posts, we'll add the update validator there too.
-A single validator file can export multiple validators—this keeps related validation logic organized together.
+A single validator file can export multiple validators (this keeps related validation logic organized together).

 Open your existing post validator file and add the update validator.